diegowrhasta/linux-corner-docs/linux-corner/src/content/docs/guides/flac-and-ricing-tracks.md

 96 dB.
-- **Sample rate:** This determines _the highest frequency_ that can be put in the track, 44.1 kHz is roughly 22 kHz audio, which is actually above human hearing, **meaning that the track should be able to reproduce an immense mount of sounds**, so we can hear all the details the musician/engineer put in there.
+- **Sample rate:** This determines _the highest frequency_ that can be put in the track, 44.1 kHz is roughly 22 kHz audio, which is actually above human hearing, **meaning that the track should be able to reproduce an immense amount of sounds**, so we can hear all the details the musician/engineer put in there.
-- **Channels:** Music is _basically always_ mixed in stereo, that way when we hear it we get all sorts of sounds coming from everywhere, and small playful imagery, said in a fancy way: _enables spatial imaging and soundstage_
+- **Channels:** Music is _basically always_ mixed in stereo, that way when we hear it we get all sorts of sounds coming from everywhere, and small playful imagery (if you close your eyes and let your imagination run wild).
+Said in a fancy way:
+_enables spatial imaging and soundstage_
 - **Encoding:** PCM stands for _Pulse-Code Modulation_, this is raw, uncompressed representation of audio samples. **Native format for CDs**, any lossless format decodes to PCM quality before playback, a format such as `WAV` is a container that